tig-nl/gls-woocommerce/readme.md

 * The recipient can choose an alternative delivery option before the first delivery attempt.

 ### ShopReturnService
-* Automatically include a return label with every requested label.
+* Automatically include a return label with every requested shipping label.

 ## Installation

 ### WordPress.org Repository
-1. From your WordPress administrator area, go to: *Plugins > Add new*.
+1. From your WordPress admin area, go to: *Plugins > Add new*.
 2. Search for '*GLS Netherlands*'.
 3. Click '*Install now*' and afterwards '*Activate*'.